 Summary

-Our work is happening at a national scale, as well as detailed cases in Peace River, AB, Mactaquac, NB, and Southern Ontario.
-This site provides overviews and outputs from that work in a variety of formats.
+Our work is happening at a national scale, as well as detailed cases on wind energy in Alberta, and emerging areas of focus on the role of co-operatives for renewable energy development in Canada.
+This site provides overviews and outputs from our work in a variety of formats.

 Funding